Jeu de taquin dynamics on infinite Young tableaux and second class particles: The asymptotic determinism of and jeu de taquin

 \subsection{Asymptotic determinism of jeu de taquin}

-We now use the relationship between $\RSK$ insertion and \jdt formulated in Lemma~\ref{lem:factor-map} to deduce from Theorem~\ref{thm-asymptotic-det-rsk} an analogous statement that applies to \jdt, namely the fact that prepending a fixed number $z\in[0,1]$ to $n$ i.i.d.\ $U(0,1)$ random inputs $X_1,\ldots,X_n$ causes the \jdt path to exit the $\RSK$ shape at a position that is macroscopically deterministic in the limit.
+We now use the relationship between $\RSK$ insertion and \jdt formulated in Lemma~\ref{lem:factor-map} to deduce from Theorem~\ref {thmm-asymptotic-det-rsk} an analogous statement that applies to jeu de taquin, namely the fact that prepending a fixed number $z\in[0,1]$ to $n$ i.i.d. $U(0,1)$ random inputs $X_1,\ldots,X_n$ causes the \jdt path to exit the $\RSK$ shape at a position that is macroscopically deterministic in the limit.
 We call this property the \emph{asymptotic determinism of jeu de taquin}, and prove it below.
-In the next section we will deduce Theorems~\ref{thm-straight-line} and \ref{thm-inverse-rsk} from it.
+In the next section, we will deduce Theorems \ref{thmm-straight-line} and \ref{thmm-inverse-rsk} from it.

-\begin{thm}[Asymptotic determinism of \jdt] Let $(X_n)_{n=1}^\infty$ be an i.i.d.\ sequence of random variables with the $U(0,1)$ distribution.
-Fix $z\in [0,1]$.
-Let $(\jpathlazy_n(z))_{n=1}^\infty$ be the natural parametrization of the \jdt path associated with the random infinite Young tableau
+\begin{thmm}[(Asymptotic determinism of jeu de taquin)] Let $(X_n)_{n=1}^\infty$ be an i.i.d. sequence of random variables with the $U(0,1)$ distribution.
+Fix $z\in[0,1]$.
+Let $(\jpathlazy_n(z))_{n=1}^\infty$ be the natural parameterization of the \jdt path associated with the random infinite Young tableau

 and for each $n\ge1$ denote $\jpathlazy_n(z) = (i_n,j_n)$.
 Then we have the almost sure convergence